tomirisamangeldy/multi-api-project/README.md

 Visit the application [here](https://multi-api-project.onrender.com)

 ## Description
 A blog web application focused on API usage.
 Built using Node, Express and EJS.
-There are four 5 API were used:
+Five Rest APIs were used:
 1) NASA's APOD API to give functionality to the "Space Image by Date" page,
 2) Facts API to generate random astronomy facts [Currently the API is having issues so facts from all branches of science may show up],
 3) People in Space API to retreive the number, names and aircrafts of astronauts currently in space,